 In a nutshell

-JTBD is a key concept that you should certainly considered.
+JTBD is a key concept that you should certainly consider.
 It is the reason why people hire products or services.
 There is a functional part and a social/life-changing/emotional part.
 If you are capable to serve JTBD who have a strong social/life-changing/emotional part, you might create and capture more value.

 Job To Be Done is the first concept you should explore in the Marketing Canvas.
-It is under the Human category.
+It is under the Customer category.
 It helps you to understand if you really know the people that are buying/using or might buy/use your products and services.
 This concept comes from Innovation and Entrepreneurship theories but the first to discuss this concept was Theodore Levitt in this seminal article: "Marketing Myopia" where he said: "People don't want a quarter-inch drill, they want a quarter-inch hole" (HBR, 1960).

 What is Job To Be Done?